jsalinas616/vigilant-goggles/README.md

   <img src="IMG_0028.jpg"/>
   <li>following the angle of the triangle, find a point 3/4 of the way to the far edge and make a slice towards you</li>
   <img src="IMG_0029.jpg"/>
-  <li>continue doing this every few centimeters, around halfway you should start to transition towards a perpendicular cut, continue this cut until you reach the end of the sheet</li>
+  <li>continue doing this every few centimeters, around midway you should start to transition towards a perpendicular cut, continue this cut until you reach the end of the sheet</li>
   <img src="IMG_0030.jpg"/>
-  <li>place the pickled daikon longways on the far left of the folded sheet, making sure it's even with the edge closest to you </li>
+  <li>place the pickled daikon longways on the far left of the folded sheet, making sure it's even with the side closest to you </li>
   <img src="IMG_0032.jpg"/>
   <li>tightly roll the sheet towards you making sure the far edge remains even</li>
   <img src="IMG_0033.jpg"/>